 The Shire of Manjimup is the largest in the South West and the town of Manjimup has become a regional and commercial hub.
 Manjimup has many breathtaking walking and bush walking trails.
-For more information drop into the Manjimup Visitor Centre in Mottram Street.
-For a great site with lots of information about the area check out the Southern Forest web site.
+For more information drop into the Manjimup Visitor Centre in the recently re-developed Manjimup Heritage Park.

 Donnelly River Village to Pemberton | Distance: 100km

 The Donnelly River remains a companion for much of this walk.
 Walkers pass through the historic areas of Donnelly Mill, One Tree Bridge and Chappels Bridge.
 All are now recreation sites.
 The fact that the river is a companion though doesn't mean that the walking is easy.
 Indeed this section has some of the toughest hills on the Track in one area.
 It is balanced though with riverside campsites, restful swimming holes and some of the best old-growth karri forest in the south west.
 Further south walkers come to the Beedelup Falls and Big Brook Dam as they approach Pemberton, a major Track town.

 Click on the logo for more information about this section of the track.

 Come and take a look at the old One Tree Bridge that was originally constructed from "One tree".
 Or walk the 2 km trail from the bridge to the 4 Aces, a group of four karri trees that look like they were planted their by man!